 - A charitable trust with specific goals

 - A trust for the purpose of caring for an animal or pet

 - The trustee has specific duties to perform.

 - The same person can not be the sole trustee and sole beneficiary.

 Drafting a trust or a will by yourself is possible, but these are still quite complex legal documents and DIY-ing your way through the process can bring along with it possible complications and confusion.
 When done ineffectively or inefficiently, it could cost you precious time and money.

 When it comes to dealing with the future of your family, loved ones, assets, and property, it’s best to leave these matters to established elder law professionals who have a strong grasp of Arizona probate law.
 Don’t risk unnecessary delays, expenses, rejections, and headaches, let our attorneys at Tucson Probate Attorney take care of things for you.

 Let’s Talk Now- Consultation

 As morbid and uncomfortable it can be to talk about what we should do with our assets in the event of incapacity or death, it’s a conversation we need the courage to have at least once in our lives.
 Why?
 Because it doesn’t just involve us, it involves the welfare of family and loved ones, the future of a family business, the future of the assets you worked so hard to acquire, and the legacy you leave behind.

-As a trusted probate law firm here in Fort Huachuca, Doug Newborn Law Firm, PLLC knows that estate planning isn’t simple.
+As a trusted probate law firm here in Fort Huachuca, Tucson Probate Attorney knows that estate planning isn’t simple.
 It involves knowing what you have, what you need, what you want to do, and how you want to do it.
 It involves an experienced lawyer having a discussion with you, learning about you, and coming up with an estate plan that best meets your needs and expectations.
-Doug Newborn Law Firm, PLLC can kick it off with a free initial consultation with one of our most trusted wills and trusts attorneys.
+Tucson Probate Attorney can kick it off with a free initial consultation with one of our most trusted wills and trusts attorneys.